juliolmuller/jcalc-2/README.md

 - Visual Studio Code
 - Vue CLI & Node.js routines

-## :bell: Setting up the Environment
+## :hammer: Setting up the Environment

 Make sure to have **Node.js 10+** installed in your machine and its **npm** available in the command line, then use the following routines: